 Revise as follows:

 C405.12 Energy monitoring.
 New buildings with a gross conditioned floor area of 25,000 square feet (2322 m2) or larger shall be equipped to measure, monitor, record and report energy consumption data in compliance with Sections C405.12.1 through C405.12.5.
-A plan for quantifying annual energy type and use disclosure in compliance with Sections C405.12.1 through C405.12.8 shall be submitted with the construction documents.
-For projects following Section 407 Total Building Performance compliance path, the disclosure plan shall also be in compliance with C405.12.8.5.
+A plan for quantifying annual energy type and use disclosure in compliance with Sections C405.12.1 through C405.12.8 shall be submitted with the construction documents..

 Exception: R-2 occupancies and individual tenant spaces are not required to comply with this section provided that the space has its own utility services and meters and has less than 5,000 square feet (464.5 m2) of conditioned floor area.